-A Kansas City woman thought she had water in her ear.
+A Kansas City woman had thought she had water in her ear.
 Turns out it was actually a nightmare.
 Susie Torres went to the doctor assuming she had a case of swimmer’s ear that she just couldn’t fix.
 Torres didn’t have water in her ear, though.
 There was a spider living in there.
-A brown recluse.
-An extremely venomous spider.
+A brown recluse: the extremely venomous spider.

 How Torres found out a spider was living in her ear is probably the most horrible part of all this.
 The doctor was examining her, saw something especially troubling in her ear, and pretty much ran out of the room.
 Having your examining doctor find something in you and then run out of the room has got feel like the equivalent of your parachute not opening when you’re skydiving.
 Just a total feeling of hopelessness.
 That not only are you screwed, but you are also irreparably and terrifyingly screwed.
 Screwed in a way that is going to be traumatizing for people to witness.

 Doctor Finds Brown Recluse Spider in Susie Torres’ Ear

 Thankfully her doctor came back a few moments later with some friends.
 At first, Torres was informed she had an insect in her ear before the team of morbidly curious doctors eventually realized that it was a spider.